gitrdm/gokando/docs/api-reference/minikanren.md

 ### EndPropagation

-EndPropagation marks the end of a propagation operation
+EndPropagation marks the end of a propagation operation.
+Safe to call on nil monitor.
+Lock-free.

 ```go
 func (*SolverMonitor) EndPropagation()